 She suggests a routine blood screen at 7-8 years of age to assess how your dog’s body is working telling us they can be an excellent benchmark.

 “You can monitor how fit your dog is on the inside as well as the outside.
-If your dog is still active and healthy there is not a set age when we would recommend senior diet.”
+If your dog is still active and healthy there is not a set age when we would recommend a senior diet.”

 Is there a way to transition a senior dog’s diet for success?

 After weighing up the pros and cons of raw dog food, if you feel your dog will benefit from a change she tells us when you have fully assessed your dog’s health you will know what to look for in a diet and is raw food good for older dogs.

 “You need to know what your dog’s needs are so you can make sure the diet is right.
 For example, an older dog prone to pancreatitis will need lower fat formulations, arthritic dogs will need higher glucosamine content and will need particular attention paid to not becoming overweight due to their reduced activity levels so may need less than the average feeding rate.”

 Sue continues, “Our advice for those who do wish to convert is to slowly transition over a two week period and support the dog with probiotic during this period.
 The body needs time to adjust to a completely different diet and this may take longer in older animals – slow is best to allow adjustment to take place and prevent constipation or diarrhoea during the switch over period.”